FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

 ## 7. Response message <a name="luku7"></a>

-Vastaussanomassa käytetään ISO 20022 sanomia BusinessApplicationHeaderV01 (head.001.001.01) ja InformationRequestResponseV01 [auth.002.001.01](https://github.com/FinnishCustoms-SuomenTulli/account-register-information-query/blob/master/assets/iso20022org/auth.002.001.01.xsd).
-InformationRequestResponseV01 sanoman supplementary data -osiossa palautetaan ISO 20022 sanoma camt.052.001.08.
+The response message uses ISO 20022 message InformationRequestResponseV01 [auth.002.001.01](https://github.com/FinnishCustoms-SuomenTulli/account-register-information-query/blob/master/assets/iso20022org/auth.002.001.01.xsd).
+InformationRequestResponseV01 message's supplementary data contains ISO 20022 message camt.052.001.08.

-Alla on kuvattu, mitä kenttiä käytetään vastaussanoman alisanomassa camt.052.001.08.
-Alisanoman [camt.052.001.08](schemas/camt.052.001.08.xsd) skeema.
-Esimerkkejä [vastaussanomasta](examples/queries).
+The fields used in the reponse message are described in chapter 7.1 below.
+Schema for submessage [camt.052.001.08](schemas/camt.052.001.08.xsd).
+Examples of the [response message](examples/queries).

-Vastaussanoman sisältö on samanlainen kaikilla tiedonluovuttajilla riippumatta siitä, onko tiedonluovuttaja toteuttanut tiedonhakujärjestelmän vai rajapinnan tilirekisteriin.
-Ainoastaan vastaussanoman toimitustavat eroavat toisistaan.
+The content of the response message is similar for all data providers regardless of whether they have implemented a data retrieval system or an interface to account register.
+Only the method for delivering the response message is different.

 ### 7.1 Content of submessage camt.052.001.08 <a name="7-1"></a>